zooxo/desk42/README.md

 desired) insert a background image (bmp, 200x104 pixel).
 In addition the complete screen can be saved to a (2 color) *.bmp file.

+It's also possible to store/recall (F5/F6 or STO/RCL) a PIX/BMP-combination to
+one of 9 slots (slides).
+STO+n/RCL+n saves/loads n.pix and n.bmp to/from the
-For presentation purposes RCL+n (n=1-9) opens a bmp-file n.bmp and a pix-file n.pix (where n is the pressed key number).
-Look at the 'R' in the status line.
+USB disk (where n is the pressed key number 1-9).
+Please note the 'S'/'R' symbols in the status line.
+In case of an unintentionally pressed STO a backup file (backup.pix and backup.bmp) will be saved to USB disk.
-Note that (in case of unintentionally pressed) a copy of the recent pix-file was saved as 'backup.pix'.

 Please note that for selecting a text object move the cursor (numpad) to the left upper position of the text object.

-Hint: To draw filled rectangles you can use (ie XL) text objects with (invers) space characters.
+Hint: To draw filled rectangles you can use (ie XL) text objects with (inverted) space characters.
 To fill 'character gaps' copy the object with a slight offset.

 PIX menu: